7 Days Ngorongoro Crater Highland Trekking

 Day 6: Full Day Lake Natron OR Climb Ol Doinyo Lengai

 Breakfast at 06:00 am.
 Visit Lake Natron which is one of the most alkaline lakes in the world.
-Home to millions of tiny crustaceans, the lake is a haven for thousands of lesser flamingos and it is one of the most important flamingo breeding grounds on earth.
+Home to millions of tiny crustaceans, the lake is a haven for thousands of lesser flamingos, and it is one of the most important flamingo breeding grounds on earth.
 The area around the lake is dry and desolate.
 The strangely beautiful landscape is the attraction in this area.
-After a strenuous walk up the stream, we reach the source of the river in the cascading waterfalls that gush out of the mountains.
+After a strenuous walk up the stream, we reach the river’s source in the cascading waterfalls that gush out of the mountains.
 It is an excellent swim in the river and under the waterfalls for a nice cool-down from the hot sun.
 There may be baboons or other wildlife in the gorge.

 Day 7: Lake Natron - Arusha (6 hours)

 The day will start very early with a visit to the neighboring Maasai village.
 You will spend the morning sharing in the daily life of Maasai families, discovering their culture.
 You will get to see the Maasai as they go about their daily activities, including milking and cattle handling.
 After that, you will return to camp for breakfast and then drive to Arusha.
 En route, you see many Maasai villages, gazelles, giraffes, zebras, baboons, beehives, and birds such as vultures, ostriches, glossy starlings, kori bustards, and kites.
 Arriving Arusha late afternoon, where the tour will end.

 prices are valid for tours beginning before: 2022-06-30

 |price per person|

 |pax 4 - 6:|

 |Please contact us (form above top right) for mid-range prices.|